-While much of this may not seem directly appealing to tourists, what it does is create a safe and sophisticated atmosphere, where those seeking high-end hotels, shops and restaurants can visit and be confident they will be surrounded by establishments that meet their lofty expectations
+While much of this may not seem directly appealing to tourists, what it does is create a safe and sophisticated atmosphere, where those seeking high-end hotels, shops, and restaurants can visit and be confident they will be surrounded by establishments that meet their lofty expectations

 The third most populous district in the city, Bockenheim is a largely residential location, bordered to the east by Westend.
-It is similar in many ways to its neighbour, however features far fewer businesses and high-priced hotels and establishments.
+It is similar in many ways to its neighbor, however features far fewer businesses and high-priced hotels and establishments.

 In addition, the lack of as many companies creates a much more local feel.
 This makes it an ideal destination for those who are looking to experience the true culture and feel of the local people and their way of life.
 That said, big businesses haven’t completely avoided the area, with it even being the home of the headquarters for Deutsche Bundesbank, the German Federal bank.

 In terms of its own tourist attractions, they are somewhat limited.
 Perhaps the most notable location is the Bockenheimer Depot, a historic central tram depot built around 1900 that has been transformed into an iconic theatre venue.
-Whether you just want to view the building or actually plan to see a show, this is one location I would highly recommend visiting if you stay in this district.

-6. Frankfurt Airport Area
+6. Staying near Frankfurt International Airport area

 As is the case in many large cities, the main airport in Frankfurt actually lies outside of the city limits.
 In this instance, it lies to the southwest of the city, near the town of Kelsterbach.